17 Facts about Mountain Gorillas

 17 Facts about Mountain Gorillas: There are several interesting things about gorillas and that’s why they are highly sought after by both the tourist and poachers.

 The fact that they are endangered is not the key issue but the interesting things about them make the fact that they are just a few of them in the world left even more worrying.

 Here are some of the things you need to know about gorillas.

-- There are just about 900 mountain gorillas left in the world and can only be found in Uganda, Rwanda and DRC .
+- There are just about 900 mountain gorillas left in the world and can only be found in Uganda, /pearl of Africa, Rwanda / Rwanda land of a thousand hills and DRC .

 - They have 98% DNA match with Humans which makes them close relatives